pusvsimg/CreativeNav/README.md

 CreativeNav is a modern web navigation tool with categorized website links, featuring beautiful UI and responsive design.

 ## Deployment Guide

+This project offers two deployment methods:

+1.  **Multi-file Deployment (Recommended)**:
+    *   Upload `index.html`, `style.css`, and `script.js` to your server or hosting platform.
+    *   Ensure these three files are in the same directory.
+    *   Access `index.html`.

+2.  **Single-file Deployment**:
+    *   Upload the `nav.html` file to your server or hosting platform.
+    *   `nav.html` includes all necessary styles and scripts; no other files are needed.
+    *   Access `nav.html` directly.

+Below are deployment examples for specific hosting platforms:

 ### Cloudflare Pages